CLSherrod/clsherrod.github.io/_posts/2006-09-19-the-art-of-money-getting-or-golden-rules-for-making-money.md

 ---
-title: The Art of Money Getting or Golden Rules for Making Money
+title: The Art of Money Getting or Golden Rules for Making Money Review
 date: 2006-09-19
 categories:
 - Reviews